Neural Causal Graph Collaborative Filtering: Experiments

-CNGCF achieves the most notable improvements (e.g., 35.9\% for NDCG@10 and 43.8\% for NDCG@20) on the Amazon-Appliances dataset, which is a large-scale dataset with a considerable amount of user behavior data that may be noisy and challenging to model.
-CNGCF's ability to inject causality into graph learning enables the model to surpass merely capturing spurious correlations among noisy data, leading to more accurate and reliable modeling of true user preferences.
+\item NCGCF achieves the most notable improvements (e.g., 35.9\% for NDCG@10 and 43.8\% for NDCG@20) on the Amazon-Appliances dataset, which is a large-scale dataset with a considerable amount of user behavior data that may be noisy and challenging to model.
+NCGCF's ability to inject causality into graph learning enables the model to surpass merely capturing spurious correlations among noisy data, leading to more accurate and reliable modeling of true user preferences.

 \item NGCF that uses graph representation learning outperforms NCF without graph learning.
 This is because NGCF models user-item interactions as a graph, and uses graph convolutional networks to capture more complex user-user collaborative behavior to enhance recommendations.
 In contrast, NCF uses a multi-layer perception to learn user and item similarities, which captures only linear user-item correlations from the interaction matrix.
 Moreover, GC-MC and LightGCN outperform other graph learning-based baselines (i.e., NGCF, VGAE) in most cases.
 This is because GC-MC and LightGCN aggregate multiple embedding propagation layers to capture higher-order connectivity within the interaction graph.
-Similarly, our CNGCF incorporates layer aggregation within our causal graph encoder, enabling us to capture higher-order connectivity and produce better graph representations for improved recommendation performance.
+Similarly, our NCGCF incorporates layer aggregation within our causal graph encoder, enabling us to capture higher-order connectivity and produce better graph representations for improved recommendation performance.

-\item CNGCF outperforms all graph learning-based baselines, including NGCF, VGAE, GC-MC and LightGCN.
-This is because CNGCF models causal relations within the graph learning process.
-Guided by the causality-aware recommendation generative process, CNGCF is able to inject causal relations under the structural causal model into the learning process of the graph convolutional network.
-This allows CNGCF to uncover the causal effect of items on users and capture user behavior patterns more accurately.
+\item NCGCF outperforms all graph learning-based baselines, including NGCF, VGAE, GC-MC and LightGCN.
+This is because NCGCF models causal relations within the graph learning process.
+Guided by the causal recommendation generation process, NCGCF is able to inject causal relations under the Structural Causal Model into the learning process of the graph convolutional network.
+This allows NCGCF to uncover the causal effect of items on users and capture user behavior patterns more accurately.

 \end{itemize}